offensive-packaging/documentation/phpggc/index.md

       right after the unserialize() call, as opposed to at the end of the script
    -a, --ascii-strings
-      Uses the 'S' serialization format instead of the standard 's'.
+      Uses the 'S' serialization format instead of the standard 's' for non-printable chars.
       This replaces every non-ASCII value to an hexadecimal representation: s:5:"A<null_byte>B<cr><lf>"; -> S:5:"A\00B\09\0D";
       This is experimental and it might not work in some cases.
+   -A, --armor-strings
+      Uses the 'S' serialization format instead of the standard 's' for every char.
+      This replaces every character to an hexadecimal representation: s:5:"A<null_byte>B<cr><lf>"; -> S:5:"\41\00\42\09\0D";
+      This is experimental and it might not work in some cases.
+      Note: Since strings grow by a factor of 3 using this option, the payload can get really long.
    -n, --plus-numbers <types>
       Adds a + symbol in front of every number symbol of the given type.
       For instance, -n iO adds a + in front of every int and object name size:
       O:3:"Abc":1:{s:1:"x";i:3;} -> O:+3:"Abc":1:{s:1:"x";i:+3;}
       Note: Since PHP 7.2, only i and d (float) types can have a + -w, --wrapper <wrapper>
-      Specifies a file containing either or both functions:
+      Specifies a file containing at least one wrapper functions:
-        - process_parameters($parameters): called right before object is created
+        - process_parameters(array $parameters): called right before object is created
-        - process_object($object): called right before the payload is serialized
+        - process_object(object $object): called right before the payload is serialized
-        - process_serialized($serialized): called right after the payload is serialized
+        - process_serialized(string $serialized): called right after the payload is serialized

  ENCODING
    -s, --soft   Soft URLencode